 Institut de Francais, Villefranche-sur-Mer, on the French Riviera

-Learn French at the Institut de Français on the French Riviera.
+Learn French at the Institut de Français on the French Riviera

-Imagine, one month on the Côte d’Azur!
+Imagine, one whole month on the Côte d’Azur!

 One of my most memorable visits to France was in 2013, when I experienced one whole month of full French-language immersion training at the Institut de Français in one of the most fabulous locations on the French Riviera.